experience on our website. If you continue, we'll assume that you are happy to receive

 The project was completed with the revealing of the original station facade and the opening of the 75,000 sq ft King's Cross Square in front of the station.

-The final phase of the redevelopment was the creation of a 75,000 sq ft square at the front of the station paved in York stone, bringing the grandness of Europe’s city railway stations to the heart of London.
+The final phase of the redevelopment was the creation of a 75,000 sq ft square in front of the station paved in York stone, bringing the grandness of Europe’s city railway stations to the heart of London.

 The square has granite benches, stunning lighting, trees and an area dedicated to art.